ricardojoserf/ricardojoserf.github.io/about.md

 ---

 Hello there!
-My name is Ricardo and I am a penetration tester based in Madrid, Spain, with 7 years and a half of work experience.
+My name is Ricardo and I am a penetration tester based in Madrid, Spain, with 9 years of experience.

 I studied Telecommunications Engineering Degree and a Master's Degree in Universidad Politécnica de Madrid, where I worked 2 years as researcher.
-After that I have worked 5 years as penetration tester/red teamer in Indra, Innotec and now Siemens Smart Infrastructure (Siemens SI).
+After that I have worked 5 years as penetration tester/red teamer in Indra, then Entelgy Innotec and now Siemens Smart Infrastructure (Siemens SI).

-I have cybersecurity certificates such as OSCP, OSCE, OSCE-3, CRTE, PACES, CRTO, CRTL and the five HackTheBox Pro Labs; and network and cloud certificates such as CCNA Router & Switching, Azure Fundamentals (AZ-900), Azure Security Engineer Associate (AZ-500) and AWS Certified Cloud Practitioner.
+I have cybersecurity certificates such as OSCP, OSCE, OSCE-3, CRTE, PACES, CRTO, CRTL, GXPN and the five HackTheBox Pro Labs; and network and cloud certificates such as CCNA Router & Switching, Azure Fundamentals (AZ-900), Azure Security Engineer Associate (AZ-500) and AWS Certified Cloud Practitioner.

 ## About this blog